LogYard/SplashPage/README.md

-# splash
+# LogYard Splash Page

-LogYard Splash Page
+Addin a lil splashy splash for the homie LogYard